dl0312/Cinephile/README.md

-# Nomflix
+# Cinephile

-Learning React and ES6 by building a Movie Discovery App.
+Film Community by React and ES6

 ## Screens